jhuix/vscode-markdown-preview-showdown/README.md

 ## Requirements

+- For local rendering plantuml

+  When local rendering plantuml requires `Java` support, so [Java environment (JDK or JRE)](https://www.oracle.com/technetwork/java/javase/downloads/index.html) needs to be installed and the Java executor directory needs to be set to the global path environment variable.

-For export PDF or PNG or JPEG:
+- For export PDF or PNG or JPEG:

   When `markdown-preview-showdown.usePuppeteerCore` setting is true, this extension require puppeteer-core package (It has been integrated into the MDPS extension) and google chrome browser or chrome-location package, and `chrome.exe` program path is set to `markdown-preview-showdown.chromePath`.
 The chrome-location globally installed by npm:

         npm install -g chrome-location

   When `markdown-preview-showdown.usePuppeteerCore` setting is false, this extension require puppeteer package.
 The puppeteer globally installed by npm:

         npm install -g puppeteer

 ## Install from VS Code (Recommended)